bbhutada/customer-contracts/README.md

      {"id": <contract Id>, "customerId":<customerId>, "monthlyRevenue": 22.5, "startDate":"2017-05-01T16:05:07.765Z", "type":"loanType"}

      Eror Handling:
-     1] If "customerId" does not exist then HTTP response 400 is sent along with message "Customer ID does not exist"
+     1] If "customerId" does not exist then HTTP error response is sent along with message "Customer ID does not exist" 2] Throws ad Request 400 error if any of the input fields are missing

  ## 3] GET <host>/customerservice/customer/{customerId}